maraisr/dimples/README.md

 `options` is an object containing 1 required property: `views` which is the directory of where to start finding templates.
 Also specify a `compress` property, which will compress the output of the dimples manager.

 #### .compile(void): Buffer
-Returns a Buffer of the new source with Jade templates.
+Returns a Buffer of the new source with pug templates.

 #### .code: string
-Returns a string of the new source with Jade templates.
+Returns a string of the new source with pug templates.

 ---